werf/werf/docs/pages/reference/cleaning_process.md

 * **by branches:**
     * Every new commit updates an image for the git branch (there is the only one docker tag for each published git branch).
-    * Werf deletes an image from _images repo_ when the corresponding git branch does not exist.
+    * werf deletes an image from _images repo_ when the corresponding git branch does not exist.
 The image always remains, while the corresponding git branch exists.
     * The policy covers images tagged by werf with `--tag-git-branch` option.
 * **by commits:**
-    * Werf deletes an image from _images repo_ when the corresponding git commit does not exist.
+    * werf deletes an image from _images repo_ when the corresponding git commit does not exist.
     * For the remaining images, the following policies apply:
       * _git-commit-strategy-expiry-days_.
       Keep published _images_ in the _images repo_ for the **specified maximum days** since image published.